Carole16/alx-system_engineering-devops1/0x00-shell_basics/README.md

-display the content list of your current directory
+display the content list of current directory in a long format